Opportunities for Students

 Underrepresented in medicine (UIM) students include those who are Black, Hispanic, and/or Native American (American Indian/Alaska Native/Native Hawaiian) or two or more races when one or more are from the preceding racial and ethnic categories listed.

-We are seeking students who are in their first year in an LCME or COCA accredited U.S. allopathic (MD) or osteopathic (DO) medical school during the 2022-23 academic year.
+We are seeking students who are in their first year in an LCME or COCA accredited U.S. allopathic (MD) or osteopathic (DO) medical school.

 Students selected to participate in the M1 Minority Ophthalmology programming are responsible for: